Deal of The Day! Hurry Up, Grab the Special Discount - Save 25% - Ends In 00:00:00 Coupon code: SAVE25

 [All ECDL-ADVANCED Questions]

-You work as an Office Assistant for Company Inc. You are creating a presentation in PowerPoint 2010.
-You have accidentally deleted one of the placeholders.
-However, you want to use that placeholder.
-Which of the following steps will you take to resolve the issue?
+You work as an Office Assistant for Company Inc. You use Microsoft Word 2010 for your official work.
+You have created a document.
+Before sending the Word document to employees of the department, you want to change the style set and change paragraph spacing for the entire document.
+Which of the following actions will you take to accomplish the task?

 Show Suggested Answer Hide Answer